jeetiss/covid-charts/README.md

 # covid-charts

-Interactive chart with the number of Coronavirus confirmed cases, deaths, and recovered cases for you country.
+Interactive charts with the number of Coronavirus confirmed cases, deaths, and recovered cases for your country.

 ![example][example]